EmbodiedCity/AirScape.code/phase2/best_selection/README.md

 Human-annotated labels should be added into the source CSV data when training as you can see in the `dataset.py`.

-Run
+Run the following script

 `python best_selection\discriminator_model\train\dataset.py`

 and then the whole dataset will be splited into training set, validation set and test set according to the proportion of 6:1:1.

-At last, run
+At last, run the following script

 `python best_selection\discriminator_model\train\train.py`

 to simply get the trained model.

 ## 3. Best selection

 Finally, since we already get the CSV data that contains each video's 5 metrics as well as the trained model, we can use the model to select the best quality video in a tournament-like mode and feed the winner into the next self-play loop.

+Just run the following script

-Just run `python best_selection\discriminator_model\run_model.py`
+`python best_selection\discriminator_model\run_model.py`